Avdhoot Tatkare

 Avadhut Anil Tatkare (born 3 December 1978) is an Indian politician from Maharashtra.
 He served as the Member of Legislative Assembly for Shrivardhan from 2014 to 2019.
-Before entering state-level politics, he was elected President of the Roha-Ashtami Municipal Council for two terms between 2008 and 2015.
-A member of the Bharatiya Janata Party since 2022, he has previously been associated with the Shiv Sena and the Nationalist Congress Party.
-He hails from the influential Tatkare family of Raigad.
+Before entering state-level politics, he was elected President of the Roha-Ashtami Municipal Council for two consecutive terms between 2009 and 2015.
+He has been a member of the Bharatiya Janata Party since 2022.

-Early life and education
+Early life and background

 Tatkare was born on 3 December 1978 in Mumbai to Anil and Shubhada Tatkare, and was raised in Roha, Raigad.
-He belongs to the prominent Tatkare political family.
-His father, Anil Tatkare, served two consecutive terms (2010–2012, 2012–2018) as a Member of the Maharashtra Legislative Council, representing the Raigad-Ratnagiri-Sindhudurg Local Authorities.
-His uncle, Sunil Tatkare, is a senior politician who has held cabinet positions in the Maharashtra government and is currently the Member of Parliament for Raigad.
+His father, Anil Tatkare, served two consecutive terms as a Member of the Maharashtra Legislative Council, from 2010 to 2012 and from 2012 to 2018, representing the Raigad-Ratnagiri-Sindhudurg Local Authorities.

+He hails from the Tatkare political family of Raigad.
+His uncle, Sunil Tatkare is the Member of Parliament for Raigad, and has previously served as a Cabinet Minister in the Government of Maharashtra.

 He completed his high school education at J. M. Rathi English School & Junior College.

 Political career

 Tatkare began his political career with the Nationalist Congress Party, serving as a member of the Roha-Ashtami Municipal Council from 2006 to 2016.
-During this period, he was elected as Deputy President (2006–2008) and then served two consecutive terms as President (2008–2011, 2011-2015).
+During this period, he was elected as Vice President from 2006 to 2009, as the President's seat was reserved for women.
+He subsequently served as the President for two consecutive terms from 2009 to 2011 and from 2011 to 2015, before resigning in 2015.

-In the 2014 Maharashtra Legislative Assembly elections, Tatkare was elected as the MLA for Shrivardhan constituency, representing the NCP.
-He later joined Shiv Sena in 2019 and was associated with the party until 2022.
-In 2022, he formally joined the Bharatiya Janata Party.
+In the 2014 Maharashtra Legislative Assembly elections, Tatkare was elected as the Member of Legislative Assembly for the Shrivardhan constituency, representing the NCP, succeeding his uncle, Sunil Tatkare.
+He has not contested any elections since his 2014 victory.

+He later joined the Shiv Sena ahead of the 2019 Maharashtra Assembly elections and remained associated with the party until 2022.
+Following the 2022 Maharashtra political crisis, he joined the Bharatiya Janata Party.

 Personal life

-Avadhut Tatkare is married to Revati Tatkare since 2003.
-The couple has two sons, Aadirya and Shaurya.
-Outside of politics, he is a businessman.
+Tatkare has been married to Revati Tatkare since 2003, and they have two sons.